 The Commission considers that proposals requesting a contribution from the EU of between EUR 0.5 and 1.5 million would allow this specific challenge to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of proposals requesting other amounts.Expected Impact:

 Proposals are expected to demonstrate, the impacts listed below, using quantified indicators and targets wherever possible:

 - Delivery of a series of sustainable energy investment projects and innovative financing solutions and/or schemes;

-- Every million Euro of Horizon 2020 support should trigger investments worth at least EUR 15 million;
+- Every million Euro of Horizon 2020 support should trigger investments in sustainable energy worth at least EUR 15 million;

 - Primary energy savings, renewable energy production and investments in sustainable energy triggered in the territory of participating parties by the project (respectively in GWh/year and in million Euro of investments);

 - Demonstration of innovative and replicable investment financing solutions, documenting feedback/uptake from potential replicators.